 means a zone in which the absence of a specific infection or infestation in an animal population has been demonstrated in accordance with the relevant requirements of the Terrestrial Code.

 FRESH MEAT

 means meat that has not been subjected to any treatment irreversibly modifying its organoleptic and physicochemical characteristics.
-This includes frozen meat, chilled meat, minced meat and mechanically recovered meat means a production and testing practice recognised by the Competent Authority to ensure the quality of a product.
+This includes frozen meat, chilled meat, minced meat and mechanically recovered meat.

 GOOD MANUFACTURING PRACTICE